Traditions of Texas A&M University: 12th Man

 The student body refers to itself as "The 12th Man", meaning they are ready to replace any injured football player during a football game.
 To further symbolize their "readiness, desire, and enthusiasm", the entire student body stands throughout the game.
 In a further show of respect, the students step "off the wood" (step off of the bleachers onto the concrete) whenever a player is injured or when the band plays the Aggie War Hymn or The Spirit of Aggieland.
 At the end of the Aggie War Hymn, fans sway back and forth, causing the upper deck of the stadium to move.
 The Aggie War Hymn was named the No. 1 college fight song by USA Today in 1997.

-The 12th Man tradition began in Dallas on January 2, 1922, at the Dixie Classic, the forerunner of the Cotton Bowl Classic.
+The 12th Man tradition began in Dallas at the 1922 edition of the Dixie Classic, the forerunner of the Cotton Bowl Classic.
 A&M played defending national champion Centre College in the first postseason game in the southwest.
 In this hard-fought game, which produced national publicity, an underdog Aggie team was slowly defeating a team which had allowed fewer than six points per game.
 The first half produced so many injuries for A&M, Coach D. X. Bible feared he would not have enough men to finish the game.
 At that moment, he called into the Aggie section of the stands for E. King Gill, a student who had left football after the regular season to play basketball.
 Gill, who was spotting players for a Waco newspaper and was not in football uniform, donned the uniform of injured player Heine Weir and stood on the sidelines to await his turn.
 Although he did not actually play in the game, his readiness to play symbolized the willingness of all Aggies to support their team to the point of actually entering the game.
 When the game ended in a 22-14 Aggie victory, Gill was the only man left standing on the sidelines for the Aggies.
 Gill later said, "I wish I could say that I went in and ran for the winning touchdown, but I did not.
 I simply stood by in case my team needed me."
 A statue of E. King Gill stands to the north of Kyle Field to remind Aggies of their constant obligation to preserve the spirit of the 12th Man.